Rysy in winter

 Underwear – the base layer

-The aim of this winter gear is to maintain a dry layer of air next to the skin and wick moisture away from the body, ability to transfer sweat out of the body is extremely important and affects all other layers.
-Baselayer must be breathable, maintaining temperature and comfort.
+This winter gear aims to maintain a dry layer of air next to the skin and wick moisture away from the body, ability to transfer sweat out of the body is extremely important and affects all other layers.
+The base layer must be breathable, maintaining temperature and comfort.
 Merino wool could be itchy so the combination of merino and polyester might be a great option.
 If you go only for a day a typical polyester would be an affordable choice.
-It’s warmer than merino but it goes without saying that it will smell after a day of use.
+It’s warmer than Merino but it goes without saying that it will smell after a day of use.
 Long sleeve, neck zip is an individual preference.
 I have recently switched to the short sleeve as I’m getting too warm.
 Absolutely no cotton! as it will stay wet and cold and so do you!!
 If you want to spend money then buy the best socks you can.
 Warm, long, without stitching, merino woolHaving dry, spare in your backpack could be a game-changing tactic!

 Second layers – mid-layers

-The aim of this layer is to provide warmth by trapping air close to the body.
+This layer aims to provide warmth by trapping air close to the body.
 Our layer should be breathable and easy to dry out.
 Most synthetic materials like fleece are good at shedding water and they are quick drying.
 Some people use a wind stopper but that option is significantly colder than the fleece but lighter.
 Now a very popular option is PrimaLoft.
 I use one which is a vest-type PrimaLoft with stretch synthetic sleeves.
 One of my favourite winter gear.

 Softshell – mid-layer or outer layer

-The aim of a soft shell is to keep wind and monsieur out, keep us in comfort and maintain ventilation.
+A soft shell aims to keep wind and monsieur out, keep us in comfort and maintain ventilation.
 It should enable freedom of movement.
 This winter gear should be made from high-performance stretch fabrics and have a high collar and hood.
 After years of opting out of having a soft shell, I have become a big fan of this layer.
 It does breathe better than a Gortex jacket and for winter it’s waterproof enough.
-PrimaLoft is another option 🙂
+PrimaLoft is another option.

 Pants and overtrousers